sethdivyansh/GroupChatAnalytics/README.md

-# GroupMessageBarGraph
+# GroupChatAnalytics

-GroupMessageBarGraph is a Python script that generates a bar graph to visualize the number of messages sent by each member in a WhatsApp group chat.
+GroupChatAnalytics is a Python script that generates a bar graph to visualize the number of messages sent by line member in a WhatsApp group chat.
 This tool can help you analyze the activity of group members and identify the most active participants.

 ## Installation